- Gemini Home

 Large and Long Programs - Frequently Asked Questions

 Any currently commissioned instruments are available for LPs.
 In the South, this includes, GMOS-S, Flamingos-2 (imaging and long-slit spectroscopy), GPI, and GSAOI.
 GPI NRM and Flamingos-2 MOS modes are not available.
-In the North, this includes GMOS-N, GNIRS, NIRI, and NIFS.
+In the North, this includes GMOS-N, GNIRS, and NIFS.
+NIRI is not available for LLPs as the observatory cannot commit to the long-term availability of the instrument beyond 2015B.
+GRACES is also not available to LLPs for the current call for proposals.
 Adaptive optics systems may be used (though be aware that laser operation is limited at both sites).
-Further updated information about instrument availability and scheduling will be released with the normal 2015B Call for Proposals.
+Further information about instrument performance and scheduling in 2015B is available in the general 2015B Call for Proposals.

-Any instrument previously commissioned as a visiting instrument may be considered for a LP.
-However, any LP proposal to use a visitor instrument must have a commitment from the PI of the visitor instrument that the instrument will be available for use on Gemini during the lifetime of the LP execution.
+Any instrument previously commissioned as a visiting instrument may be considered for a LLP.
+However, any LLP proposal to use a visitor instrument must have a commitment from the PI of the visitor instrument that the instrument will be available for use on Gemini during the lifetime of the LLP execution.

-An individual LP need not request a balanced program across North/South, RA range, observing conditions, etc. However, the ensemble of approved LPs must not overly impinge on other observing programs.
+An individual LLP need not request a balanced program across North/South, RA range, observing conditions, etc. However, the ensemble of approved LLPs must not overly impinge on other observing programs.
 Therefore, the ensemble of approved LPs should not exceed 25% of any relevant parameter, such as hemisphere, RA range, and observing condition bins.
 See http://www.gemini.edu/node/10781 for further information on observing condition constraints.

 For example, the best image quality, IQ20, in photometric conditions, CC50, only occurs approximately 10% of the time.
 For the total time available on Gemini South in 2014A, one would expect these conditions to occur for only ~100 hours during the semester.

-4. What is the proprietary period for data obtained in a LP?
+4. What is the proprietary period for data obtained in a LLP?

 5. How much time is available for these programs?

-Up to 20% of the total time allocation from participating partners is available for LPs.
+Up to 20% of the total time allocation from participating partners is available for LLPs.
 The expected allocation will be released as part of the general 2015B Call for Proposals.

 The time available for 2015A can be used for an estimate on the upper limit available.
 The total time available to participating partners in 2015A is 1248 hours in the North, and 1106 hours in the South.
 This would correspond to total LLP allocations of 250 and 220 hours or less.
 The exact time available will depend on instrument commissioning, engineering, campaign science, etc. Existing LLP allocations will also reduce the time available to new LLPs and are provided in the table below.